 Home automation is sweeping the nation.
 However, some people have concerns over how to get started.
 People can be stuck in their ways, and the idea of having your home controlled by electronics may seem strange.
-If you are interested in bringing your home further into the 21st century, read on to learn some of the basics that will help you get a little more savvy when it comes to having a smart home.
+Don’t forget to ask your insurance company if there are any specific rules for automating your home.
+If you are interested in bringing your home insurance nyc further into the 21st century, read on to learn some of the basics that will help you get a little more savvy when it comes to having a smart home.

 How do I get started with home automation?

 The idea of making your home a smart one can be overwhelming to people that aren’t familiar with how the process works these days.
 Before the advent of microprocessors and smartphones, sag harbor home automation was a whole home installation project involving electricians, specialized installers and a monthly maintenance fee, meaning it was typically reserved for the wealthy.
 That is not the case today.
 With many home automation features, all you have to do is download an app.
 All you really need is a good Wifi connection, a wireless router, a smartphone or tablet, and possibly a central controller, also known as a hub.

 First, identify what your primary goal is for automating your home.
 If it’s security, you’ll want cameras and sensors.
 If it’s smart lighting, you’ll want wifi connected LED bulbs.
 Suffolk county electrician can help locate areas in the home you’d want to watch out for as they can be high risk areas.
 Convenience, smart door locks and connected audio systems should be on your list.
 The beauty of smart home automation sagaponack is the move away from whole home integration and toward the bit-by-bit approach.
 You no longer need a complicated system just to turn your lights on remotely.
 If that’s all you want to do, you can do it with one simple gadget.